What is Reading In the Disciplines?

 How do I sign up for Reading In the Disciplines?

-A Reading In the Disciplines teaching assistant will come to your parent-course to give more information about the program and to distribute sign-up sheets.
+A Reading In the Disciplines peer facilitator will come to your parent-course to give more information about the program.
 Once a meeting time has been determined, you will be contacted as to the time and place.

 Amanda Meidl Grundman